Senior to Sophomore Program

 Consultation for individuals or small groups: Schedule a research consultation

-The gateway to the Library of Congress’s digitized American historical materials including manuscripts, prints, photographs, posters, maps, sound recordings, motion pictures, books, pamphlets, and sheet music.
+The gateway to the Library of Congress’s digitized American primary source materials including photographs, posters, maps, letters, diaries, sound recordings, films, books, pamphlets, and sheet music.

 Minnesota Digital Library: Minnesota Reflections

 The collection brings you more than 210,000 images, maps and documents from more than 155 of the state's cultural heritage organizations.
 This site offers resources on Minnesota's history and geography for researchers, educators, students, and the public.

 "Connect with Minnesota's people and their stories -- past and present.
 We've been collecting, preserving and telling Minnesota stories for more than 150 years.
 Discover your links to Minnesota's past."

 A gateway to authoritative, selected science information provided by U.S Government agencies, including research and development results.

 Search.USA.gov is the U.S. governmentâ€™s official search engine.
 It is a comprehensive, searchable index of about 50 million pages from federal, state, local, territorial, and tribal websites.

 MLA Handbook for Writers of Research Papers

 Official manual for MLA documentation.
 Print copies of the eighth edition are available in the Ready Reference section of the library, 1st floor.
 For online examples, see the MLA Style Center's "What's New in the Eighth Edition."